crhall-writing/crhall-writing.github.io/_poems/crooked-tree.md

 but the trees stare back
 I pull straps, tighten my pack
-oh man, here they come
+oh, man, here they come
 but daylight breaks--I must move on